seberm/subtitles-downloader/README.md

 ```

 ### Example usage
-Downloads the best czech subtitles for all movies in current directory and all subdirectories (recursive):
+Downloads the best czech subtitles for all movies in current directory and all subdirectories (recursively):

 ```
 $ cd ~/Movies